 This book describes some of the problems identified in scripture and suggests an approach to interpretation and understanding that relies heavily on the idea of accommodation, God’s accommodation to limited human perspective.
 The book is written with an edge that makes it controversial, but contains many interesting ideas and useful insights.
 It contains more detail than the book by Peter Enns (longer and including footnotes).

 The Last Word: Scripture and the Authority of God–Getting Beyond the Bible Wars by N. T. Wright and his revised and expanded book Scripture and the Authority of God: How to Read the Bible Today.

-The Lost World of Genesis One: Ancient Cosmology and the Origins Debate by John Walton
+The Lost World of the Flood by John Walton and Tremper Longman III,

 Evolutionary Creation: A Christian Approach to Evolution by Denis O. Lamoureux

 Dr. Lamoureux has a Ph.D. in Biology (Oral Biology–Dental Development and Evolution) and a Ph.D. in Theology.
 He has put a great deal of effort into thinking through the debates over science and origins in the church.
 This is a book that describes a way to move beyond the creation and evolution debates.
 The book takes modern science seriously but concentrates on the approach to interpretation of scripture.